tseemann/shovill/README.md

 `--noreadcorr` and `--nocoor` because it has some of that functionality inbuilt and is conservative.

+### --opts
+If you want to provide some assembler-specific parameters you can use the `--opts` parameter.
+Make sure you quote the parameters so they get passed as a single string eg. For `--assembler spades` you might use
+`--opts "--sc --untrusted-contigs similar_genome.fasta"` or `--opts '--sc'`.

 ### --kmers
 A series of kmers are chosen based on the read length distribution.
 You can override this with this option.